brown-studios/minuet/hardware/minuet/v3/design-and-errata.md

   - Works with sensorless BLDC motors
   - Directly governs the fan rotor speed (instead of the motor duty cycle as before)
 - Added a safely lock signal to stop the fan, close the lid, and inhibit operation
-  - When paired with a normally-open reed switch, Minuet can detect when an insulating cover is installed and engage the safety lock until it is removed
+  - When paired with a normally-open reed switch, Minuet can detect when an insulated vent cover is installed and engage the safety lock until it is removed
 - Optimized the bill of materials for fabrication by JLCPCB PCBA
 - Marked the schematic with the voltage ratings of the actual parts instead of the minimum necessary
 - Improved the left-to-right reading order of the schematic